 The Bank carries out regular assessment of its Capital requirements from time to time to maintain a comfortable Capital to Risk Weighted Assets Ratio (CRAR).
-The capital plan is reviewed on an annual basis to take care of the future growth in business, capital requirements, policy guidelines, macro economic scenarios, risk appetite etc. The Bank has also developed Internal Capital Adequacy Assessment Process (ICAAP) to comprehensively address all risks and maintain necessary additional capital.
+The capital plan is reviewed on an annual basis to take care of the future growth in business, capital requirements, policy guidelines, macro-economic scenarios, risk appetite etc. The Bank has also developed Internal Capital Adequacy Assessment Process (ICAAP) to comprehensively address all risks and maintain necessary additional capital.

-The capital of the bank at Rs.188.93 crores comfortably supports the current asset base.
+The capital of the bank at Rs.219.21 crores comfortably supports the current asset base.
 Depending on the future expansion of credit, additional capital may be infused.

-C. Bank of India (Tanzania) Ltd (Subsidiary)
+C. Bank of India (Tanzania) Ltd (Subsidiary) and Bank of India (Uganda) Ltd (subsidiary)